Rescue Shot: Reception

 The Australian Broadcasting Corporation's reviewer awarded the game 2 out of 5, citing the brevity of the game and lack of replay value since the game has no unlockable extras and progression is linear.

 GameSpot's James Mielke stated that the game was more like the Point Blank series rather than Time Crisis due to "focusing more on the crazy game dynamics of its unique gameworld", in GameSpot's preview.
-He also commented "it seems as if Namco is determined to make sure its coolest peripheral gets some usage", referring to the GunCon.
+He also commented that "it seems as if Namco is determined to make sure its coolest peripheral gets some usage", referring to the GunCon.

 In Japan, Famitsu magazine scored the game a 30 out of 40.